R0B11/trt2overlay/README.md

 Setup on OBS:
 - URL: `http://localhost:24050/brackets`
 - Browser Size: `1920x1380 (top 1920x1080 shown on stream)`
-- Tournament Client needs to have at least team size 1 for this page to work
+- Tournament Client needs to have at least team size 1 for this page to work completely

 Allowed inputs:
 - Two commentators